-With typical Italian ingredients, methods and dishes influencing other palettes across the globe, and often spawning sub-cultures such as American-Italian food.
+Typical Italian ingredients, methods and dishes influence other palettes across the globe, and even spawn sub-cultures such as American-Italian food.

-Italian food is generally characterised by its simplicity, focusing heavily on fresh, quality, seasonal ingredients.
-Italian cuisine is mostly known worldwide for being the home of pizza, pasta and ragu.
+Typically, Italian food is characterised by its simplicity, focusing heavily on fresh, quality, seasonal ingredients.
+Of course, Italian cuisine is mostly known worldwide for being the home of pizza, pasta and ragu.

 Furthermore, dishes are often defined by regionality with certain foods being traceable back to a very specific region of Italy and sometimes even being named after that part, bolognese from Bologna for example.

 The diversity by region, especially between the north and the south, is what makes Italian food so incredibly rich and varied, with so much to uncover.

 Italian delicacies and specialities are also defined by family traditions and regional styles, so each Italian food experience you have can differ from one place to the next.